We take security seriously in every area – and the most common method of security, most people nowadays are very familiar with, is the password.

 Two-Factor Authentication (2FA)

 Also known as Multi-Factor Authentication (MFA)

-- Authy – works on smartphones and desktop, synched between devices
+- Authy – works on smartphones and desktop, synched between devices.
+(Brandlight recommended)

-- LastPass Authenticator – smartphones-only at the time of writing and push-authentication, synched between devices
+- FreeOTP – works on smartphones-only at the time of writing but no synching between devices.

 This gives you the strongest possible protection – and currently is the highest possible method of security that we support and recommend.